Kitware/ParaView/.gitlab/issue_templates/new-release.md

   - Help -> About shows reasonable and accurate information
   - Check that plugins are present and load properly.
 Select Tools -> Manage Plugins menu item and load each plugin in the list.
-  - OSPRay raycasting and pathtracing runs ("Enable Ray Tracing" property in View panel)
+  - OSPRay raycasting and pathtracing runs ("Enable Ray Tracing" property in View panel).
+With Samples Per Pixel set to 4, leave the Denoise option on.
   - OptiX pathtracing runs (not macOS)
     - ref. !22372 for current expected results
+  -
   - IndeX runs (load pvNVIDIAIndeX plugin, add a Wavelet dataset, change representation to NVIDIA IndeX)
   - Open can.ex2 example.
 Split screen horizontally.
 Switch to Volume rendering in one view, ray tracing in the other.
 Save screenshot (.png).
 Save Animation (.avi).
   -